-The tone and content of the speech horrified some in Parliament, it differed from the agreements reached in earlier that day in the cabinet.
-The vague language introduced the idea Britain was considering with France to issue an ultimatum, no time frames of that decision, or no coherent, powerful message to Germany.
-Was it fair to put the blame on Chamberlain for this, there must be some consideration for the French desire to get herself mobalised and combat-ready?
-It was a reality that France had 100’s of KM of connected borders.
-It was a message none the less, preparation and power.
+The tone and content of the speech horrified some in Parliament, it differed from the agreements reached earlier that day in the cabinet.
+The vague language introduced the idea Britain was considering with France issuing an ultimatum, no time frames for that decision, or no coherent, powerful message to Germany.
+Was it fair to put the blame on Chamberlain for this, there must be some consideration for the French desire to get herself mobilised and combat-ready.
+It was a reality that France had hundreds of KM of connected borders.
+It was a message nonetheless, preparation and power.
 Who had the upper hand?

 “Speak for England and its honor”